seminole360/fid/README.md

 # fid
-repository for DIG2500
+repository for DIG2500</br>
 created 05-15-18
-owner: kyle may
+owner: Kyle May